liferay/liferay-docs/discover/deployment/articles/06-upgrading-liferay/01-speed-up-upgrade.markdown

 environment's copy of the production database:

 -   Records per table
--   Size per table
+-   Size per table (optional)

 The greater these values are the longer upgrade processes take.

-The output from importing backup data into your non-production database should show each table's size and number of rows (records).
+The database engines offer different ways to get this information and sometimes the output from importing backup data into your non-production database show each table's size and number of rows (records).

 For example, output from a typical database import looks like this: